Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Theme.md

   When - the game board is displayed

-  Then - Fetch the aplicable or chosen theme and apply it
+  Then - Fetch the applicable or chosen theme and apply it

 ### Scenario: Change the theme of the game